TimothyObinna/INVESTMENT_APP/README.md

 # INVESTMENT_APP
-This is an investment app built with python
+This is an investment app built with python.